 On almost every Governing Body there will also be an "ex officio" Foundation Governor position.
 This will often be taken up by "the principal officiating minister" of the parish linked to the school (usually the vicar).
-For a number of reasons, not all vicars take up this role, and sometimes the principal officiating minister position is vacant.
-In such cases, the Archdeacon (often following a recommendation) will appoint a substitute governor, called a "temporary ex officio Foundation Governor."
-Whilst the YDBE is generally not the appointing body in such cases, the Diocesan Education Team manages the appointment process.
+For a number of reasons, not all those who are eligible take up this role, and sometimes the principal officiating minister position is vacant.
+In such cases, a substitute Foundation Governor, called a "temporary ex officio Foundation Governor" will be appointed with the involvement of the relevant Archdeacon.